antt3/antt3/README.md

 - 🔭 I’m looking forward to improving my skills in cybersecurity
 - 🌱 I’m currently working at The Law Office Of Nelson & Kennard as a Programming Analyst
 - 💬 Ask me about Rust
-- ⚡ I'm a graduate of App Academy's coding bootcamp
+- ⚡ I'm an App Academy alumni

 ---